Transition exhibitors

 Lifeways

 Lifeways is the UK’s largest team of support professionals providing support for adults in the community.
-They support adults with diverse and complex needs, including learning disabilities, autism, physical disabilities, acquired brain injuries, and mental health conditions.
+They support autistic adults and those with diverse and complex needs, including those with learning / physical disabilities, acquired brain injuries, and mental health conditions.
 Lifeways delivers support across three divisions: supported living, residential and mental health services.

 Mary Rush Care

 Mary Rush provides support to people with various abilities and disabilities in both supported living and residential placements.
-We have purpose-built units for people with physical disabilities in Gloucester, as well few other units for people with LD and other conditions.
+They have purpose-built units for people with physical disabilities in Gloucester, as well few other units for people with learning disabilities and other conditions.

 Milestone Trust